PHASE 4 OF 7

 Chat-based code generation with live previews and interaction history.

-• Live code previews in an easy-to-navigate tab — see results instantly
+• Live previews in one tab that show results instantly

-• Full interaction history so you can retrace your steps
+• Full history so you can retrace your steps

 Tens of hours